Acura A-Spec and Type-S models: A-Spec

+RSX Type-S A-Spec

+The RSX Type-S was available with a dealer-installed A-Spec performance package which included a sport suspension, 5-spoke 17-inch alloy wheels, an under-body spoiler kit, a wing spoiler and exterior badging.

+TL A-Spec

 In 2003 in Canada, Acura released an A-Spec special edition of the TL Type-S. Exterior changes included blue-painted headlight housing, underbody kit, and an illuminated rear wing that incorporated unique side-marker accent lamps.
 Interior changes included blue leather steering wheel, seating surfaces, and door panels.

-In 2004 in the US, Acura offered to the public a factory-sanctioned "tuner package" version of the TL called the TL A-Spec.
+From 2004 to 2006, Acura offered a factory-sanctioned "tuner package" version of the TL called the TL A-Spec.
 This version features a suspension tuned by Makoto Tamamura, an indication of the TL A-Spec's aggressive engineering.
 In addition, an underbody kit, spoiler, limited edition A-Spec steering wheel, "A-Spec" badge on the back, and 18-inch (460 mm) wheels are standard issue on the A-Spec package.
-When installed at purchase, the car's 4 year/50,000 miles (80,000 km) warranty applies to the package as well.
-This package was offered for the TL until 2006.
+When installed at purchase, the car's 4-year/50,000 miles (80,000 km) warranty applies to the package as well.

+RL A-Spec

 For the 2005–2008 models, Acura offered an A-Spec package for the RL.
 The dealer-installed package consisted of a body kit, badging, revised suspension and different wheels.
 The package was first announced at a late 2004 Specialty Equipment Market Association (SEMA) trade show in Las Vegas.
 The A-Spec package for sale was distinctly different from the Acura RL A-Spec Concept Vehicle announced and shown as a striking dark red one-of-a-kind custom creation in early 2005 at the Detroit Auto Show.